 Academic personnel has a certain teaching load depending on employment status and contractual regulations.
-In particular, there is a high demand for tutors for exercise groups which are part of most courses offered by the Faculty of Physics and Astronomy.

 If you plan to register as tutor during the Master-phase of your studies you should note that your tutorial teaching requires a working contract as an Assistant Scientist ("HilfsWissenschaftler, HiWi").
 Please note that at the moment we can offer few or no tutorials for Master students.
 Therefore, if you register as Master you should take into account that it is vague that we will offer you a respective HiWi position.

 - For each course you find information on the typical level of students attending the course (BSc, MSc, PhD), during which term a particular course is offered (winter or summer term), the work load as SWS (hours per term per week) or Deputate (2 SWS = 1 Deputat), the tasks of a tutor, the number of tutors usually required, and the language of the course.